kyma-project/istio/docs/user/02-operation-guides/operations/02-20-enable-sidecar-injection.md

 You can enable sidecar proxy injection for either an entire Namespace or a single Deployment.

+>**WARNING:** Adding the `istio-injection=enabled` label on the Namespace level results in injecting sidecars to all Pods inside of the Namespace.

 * Follow the steps to enable sidecar proxy injection for a Namespace:

   <!-- tabs:start -->